SoftwareAG/c8y-docs/content/users-guide/enterprise-tenant-bundle/customization.md

 {{< c8y-admon-req >}}
 APPLICATION ACCESS:

-Domain management feature comes as default with {{<enterprise-tenant>}} tenant and is available from within Administration application.
+The domain management feature comes as default with the {{<enterprise-tenant>}} tenant and is available in the Administration application.

-Domain management feature is enabled by subscribing to the "sslmanagement" microservice.
+The domain management functionality is enabled by subscribing to the "sslmanagement" microservice.

 ROLES & PERMISSIONS:

 * To upload certificate:
-    * READ, ADMIN for "Inventory" permission type;
+    * READ, ADMIN permission for the "Inventory" permission type;
-    * READ, ADMIN for "Options management" permission type;
+    * READ, ADMIN permission for the "Options management" permission type;
-    * READ, ADMIN for "Application management" permission type;
+    * READ, ADMIN permission for the "Application management" permission type;

 On tenant creation, there are default roles available that can be used as a sample configuration for the above-mentioned permissions:
-* Tenant Manager - Can manage tenant-wide configurations like applications, tenant options and retention rules
+* Tenant Manager - manages tenant-wide configurations like applications, tenant options and retention rules

 {{< /c8y-admon-req >}}